 Beach seine index

 The inclusion of the age-0 beach seine index in Model 21.1a resulted in a poorer fit for the majority of data components compared to Model 19.1 (Table 4); however, there is a reduction in the objective function for recruitment (Table 5).
 Comparisons of overall likelihood and marginal likelihoods are not possible given the inclusion of a new dataset/likelihood component.
 As one would expect the variance estimates for recruitment deviations for the years in which index data are available are lower than in the model without the beach seine index (Table 6).
-For 2006-2020 the mean CV for Model 19.1 was 0.25 and for Model 21.1a with the beach seine age-0 index was 0.19.
+For 2006-2020 the mean CV for Model 19.1 was 0.25 and for Model 21.1a, with the beach seine age-0 index, was 0.19.
 The index RMSEs for the bottom trawl and longline survey show a reduction in fit and the Effective N for age and length compositions for all components show a slight degradation in fit from Model 19.1 to Model 21.1a.

 Retrospective analysis showed both models had slight positive retrospective bias in the estimates of spawning stock biomass with the Mohn’s ρ of 0.081 for Model 19.1 and 0.087 for Model 21.1a.
 The Woodshole ρ and RMSE for spawning stock biomass were also similar (Table 7) with only slight differences between the two configurations.
 The retrospective bias for both models is considered to be within acceptable bounds.